Devo982/Emotional-AI/README.md

 # NOTE
+Steps:
+1. Run Dataset_splitter.py first to split data into test,training and validation datasets.

-Need to train the models using "Train.py" before using. and require LM Studio Server running and connect the API in "Run.py" for responses.
+2. Train the models using "Train.py"
+3. Connect the LM Studio Server API in "Run.py" for responses.

+In code comments are present for better understanding

 # 🌌 Emotional-AI